NRF Fellowship – NRF members can now become a Fellow of the Federation.

 Honorary Fellowship may be awarded to persons deemed by the committee to have made an outstanding contribution to the recruitment industry.
 Should anyone be elected for this accolade they will receive recognition and an honorary certificate at the NRF Industry Awards Gala Ceremony.

 Fellowship of the NRF gives the individual clear recognition of their service to the industry.
 It also confirms to peers and employers of their dedication, knowledge and commitment having met the criteria outlined in the application.

 Fee for Fellowship is €100 renewed annually.

-The NRF have awarded seven Honorary Fellows to date:
+The NRF have awarded eight Honorary Fellows to date:

 - Frank Collins Vice President & Global Business Leader at CAE Parc Aviation received an Honorary Fellow award in 2010 for recognition of his outstanding contribution and commitment to the NRF over the past 9 years.

 - Mary B Cremin received an Honorary Fellow award in 2011 in recognition of her outstanding contribution to the recruitment industry for more than 30 years.

 - Ken Belshaw from Grafton Recruitment received an Honorary Fellow award in 2013 for his contribution to the industry and his support for the NRF

 - Molly Hynes of Hynes Agency – the oldest agency in Ireland, received a posthumous fellowship award in 2014, a truly inspirational lady.